fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 Figure 2.7 showing the happy test connection flow

 1. Test Connection Caller calls the Third-party Bots
-2. Third-Party Bots gets Sentinel Bearer by using the credentials provided in vendor configuration
+2. Third-Party Bots gets Sentinel bearer token by using the credentials provided in vendor configuration
 3. Response from Sentinel API is sent back with the access token that can be used as a bearer
 4. [Get Bot State](third-party-bots-custom-endpoint-service-implementation.html#get-bot-state)